argumentativeyouth/pblog/_posts/2020-02-07-truth-or-dare.md

 "Of course," I said and got up.
 There's no point talking to someone like him.

 I pushed my trolley to the other side of the lounge.
-I sat down, took out my laptop - afterall, I belong to a generation who spent half of their life sitting in front of the computer.
+I sat down, took out my laptop - afterall, I belong to a generation who spent half of their life in front of the computer.

 Then I created this meme.